 Does this mean you shouldn’t buy a house - or should sell the one you own?
 No, absolutely not.
 At Unison, we’re big believers in the American Dream.

 It does mean that when you’re thinking about buying and owning a home as part of your financial portfolio, you should be aware of the risk of having your wealth over-concentrated in a single asset.
 And a home is not just an asset - it’s where you live with your family.
 And it shouldn’t be where you take excessive risk.

-That’s why we think home co-investment is the new normal.
+That’s why we think equity sharing is the new normal.

 Unison connects aspiring homebuyers and existing homeowners with institutional investors who offer debt-free access to cash for the chance to share in a home’s appreciation.
-Our HomeBuyer program. provides cash to our partners – you – to supplement a down payment on a new home.
 Our HomeOwner program allows homeowners to unlock equity in their home to pay off debt, remodel or fund a major purchase.
 Both programs give you a steady partner, and reduce the amount of capital you have tied up in your home.

 This isn’t a loan, which means there are no monthly payments and no interest.
 If the home depreciates, then Unison shares in the loss.